Back to Hopfield Hub

 Identical (tolerance $10^{-6}$)True

 1. Transformers are energy-based models.
-Each attention head minimizes a modern Hopfield energy function.
-The key-value pairs are stored patterns; the query is the probe.
+Each attention head minimizes a modern Hopfield energy.
+Key-value pairs are stored patterns; the query is the probe.

 2. Attention is memory retrieval.
-The softmax operation is not just "weighting by importance"---it is the fixed-point update of an energy-based associative memory.
+The softmax is not just "weighting by importance"---it is the fixed-point update of an associative memory.

 3. Multi-head attention = multiple Hopfield memories.
-Each head stores a different set of patterns (keys/values) and retrieves independently.
+Each head stores a different pattern set and retrieves independently.

 Capacity Comparison: The Full Picture